-Other translator payment methods include wire transfer from a bank account to another.
+Other translator payment methods include wire transfers from a bank account to another.
 It works very well for money transfers within a country.
-You need to provide your bank information for transfers to the client and he/she will deposit the amount directly in your bank account.
-However, this option may be cumbersome for international transfers and the fees charged by the banks are usually high both for the client and the translator.
+You need to provide your bank information for transfers to the client, and he/she will deposit the amount directly in your bank account.
+However, this option may be cumbersome for international transfers, and the fees charged by the banks are usually high both for the client and the translator.
 Therefore, wire transfer is not advisable for transfers of small amounts.

 Another option is Western Union.
 But it is not so popular because the sender has to go to one of Western Union’s Agent Locations, complete a form and pay a fee (which is usually high) to send the money.
 Receiving money is free; only the sender pays the fees.